Jack Daniels (coach): Interval (I) pace

-Intensity at 97-100% HRmax.
+Intensity at 97–100% HRmax.
 This intensity stresses the VO2max to raise the maximum oxygen uptake capacity.
 Since the pace is very intense, it can only be sustained for up to 12 minutes during racing.
 To cope with the intensity, and to train for longer periods of time, this training is performed as interval training, hence the name.
 The interval between each work bout should be a little less than the time of the work bout.
 Optimum intervals are 3–5 minutes long.
-There is no benefit to exceeding 5 minutes at this pace, under Daniels' theory, which means that despite the popularity of mile-repeats in many running groups, Daniels discourages them for people whose pace is slower than about 5:00/mile, preferring shorter intervals such as 1200 meters.
+Under Daniels' theory, there is no benefit to exceeding 5 minutes at this pace, meaning that despite the popularity of mile-repeats in many running groups, Daniels discouraged them for people whose pace is slower than about 5:00/mile, preferring shorter intervals such as 1200 meters.

 For example, an I session can be 6 x 800 m at I pace with 400 m recovery jogs.
 At most 8% of the weekly training miles should be I pace.